> updated 15/08/11

 The Order of the Arrow (OA for short) is the Boy Scouts of America's national honorary camping and service society.
 The OA exists to support local Councils and in particular, it's outdoor and camping programs.

 Daniel Gordon wrote and asked me:

 "I received an OA red and white pendant when inducted.
 Am I still eligible to wear this on an adult scout uniform?
-It went on the right pocket hung form the button."
+It went on the right pocket hung from the button."

-Not only are you still "eligible" to wear the OA "dangle" or "universal arrow ribbon" as it's officially called... but you SHOULD.
-It -- not the various OA flap -- denotes you as a member of the Order of the Arrow.
+Not only are you still "eligible" to wear the OA "dangle" or "universal arrow ribbon" as it's officially called... but you SHOULD WEAR the item.
+It -- not the various OA flaps -- denotes you as a member of the Order of the Arrow.

 Members of the Order are primariliy identified by wearing the Order of the Arrow "Universal dangle" or "Universal Arrow ribbon" as shown here.
 This emblem, a small silver arrow suspended from a red and white ribbon attached to a button loop, is worn suspended from the right pocket button by Arrowmen who are or are not current with their annual dues to a local Council's OA Lodge.

 Before the colorful OA flaps made their appearances in the late 50s and early 60s, the "OA Pocket Pin" as it is called officially was THE WAY that OA members were IDed.